DataTalksClub/data-engineering-zoomcamp/01-docker-terraform/2_docker_sql/README.md

     tpep_dropoff_datetime,
     total_amount,
     CONCAT(zpu."Borough", ' | ', zpu."Zone") AS "pickup_loc",
-    CONCAT(zdo."Borough", ' | ', zdo."Zone") AS "dropff_loc"
+    CONCAT(zdo."Borough", ' | ', zdo."Zone") AS "dropoff_loc"
 FROM
     yellow_taxi_trips t
 JOIN
--- or INNER JOIN but it's less used, when writing JOIN postgreSQL undranstands implicitly that we want to use an INNER JOIN
+-- or INNER JOIN but it's less used, when writing JOIN, postgreSQL understands implicitly that we want to use an INNER JOIN
     zones zpu ON t."PULocationID" = zpu."LocationID"
 JOIN
     zones zdo ON t."DOLocationID" = zdo."LocationID"